mcaceresb/stata-gtools/README.md

 ```

 Both are much faster than `egen` because they do not sort the data, and
-rather rely on hashes to tag the data and generate an id as new groups
+instead rely on hashes to tag the data and generate an id as new groups
 appear.
 This means `group` will ID the first group that appears as 1 and
 the last as J; `egen` will sort the data first.

 ### Memory management

 C cannot create or drop variables.
-This means that we need to create the
-target variables in Stata.
-If creating K targets for a variable, we need
-to create K - 1 variables _**before**_ collapsing the data.
-If you are,
-for example, collapsing 1M observations into 10 observations, then even
-though a variable in the collapsed data would only take up 80 bytes, they
-have to be allocated ~8MiB (8 * 1e6 / 1024 / 1024).

-On most systems, this will not be an issue with observations in the low
-millions.
-However, if you have, for example, 100M observations, a singe
-variable will take up ~0.8GiB in memory.
-In that scenario, even a dozen
-targets for a single variable may exceed the memory capacity of most
-personal computers.
+This creates a problem when N is
+large and the number of groups J is small.
+For examplle, N = 100M
+means about 800MiB per variable and J = 1,000 means barely 8KiB per
+variable.
+Adding variables after the collapse is trivial and before
+the collapse it may take several seconds.

-The function tries to be smart about this: Variables are only created
+The function tries to be smart about this: Variables are only created if
-if the source variable cannot be replaced with the target.
-If you have
+the source variable cannot be replaced with the target.
+This conserves
-one target per variable and your variables are float or double, then
-regardless of the stat memory consumption should not exceed that of
-`collapse` or `fcollapse`.
+memory and speeds up execution time.
+(However, the function currently
+recasts unsuitably typed source variables, which saves memory but slows
+down execution time.)

+If there are more targets than sources, however, there are two options:
+1. Create the extra target variables in Stata before collapsing.
+2. Write the extra targets, collapsed, to disk and read them back later.

+Ideally I could create the variables in Stata after collapsing and read
+them back from memory, but that is not possible.
+Hence we must choose
+one of the two options above, and it is not always obvious which will be
+faster.

+Clearly for very large N and very small J, option 2 is faster.
+However,
+as J grows relative to N the trade-off is not obvious.
+First, variables
+still have to be created in Stata.
+So disk operations have to be faster
+than (N - J) / N of the time it takes for Stata to the variables.
+In our
+example, disk operations on 8KiB per variable should be instantaneous
+and will almost surely be faster than operations on 720MiB per variable
+in memory.

+But what if J is 10M?
+Is operating on ~80MiB on disk faster than ~720MiB
+on memory?
+The answer may well be no. What if J = 50M?
+Then the answer
+is almost surely no. For this reason, the code tries to benchmark how
+long it will take to collapse to disk and read back the data from disk
+versus creating the variables in memory and simply collapsing to memory.

+This has a small overhead, so `gcollapse` will only try the swtich when
+there are at least 4 additional targets to create.
+In testing, the
+overhead has been ~10% of the total runtime.
+If the user expects J to be
+large, they can turn off this check via `forcemem`.
+If the user expects
+J to be small, they can force collapsing to disk via `forceio`.

 ### Hashing

-The idea behind using a hash is simple: Sorting a single integer
+The point of using a hash is straightforward: Sorting a single integer
-grouping variable is much faster than sorting on multiple variables
+variable is much faster than sorting multiple variables with arbitrary
-with arbitrary data.
-In particular, we can use a counting sort, which
+data.
+In particular I use a counting sort, which asymptotically performs
-asymptotically performs in `O(n)` time compared to `O(n log n)` for
+in `O(n)` time compared to `O(n log n)` for the fastest general-purpose
-the fastest general-purpose sorting algorithms.
-(Note with a 128-bit
+sorting algorithms.
+(Note with a 128-bit algorithm using a counting
-algorithm using a counting sort is prohibitively expensive; we do 4
+sort is prohibitively expensive; `gcollapse` actually does 4 passes of
-16-bit passes using a counting sort and check check the groups are
+a counting sort, each sorting 16 bits at a time; if the groups are not
-unique after sorting on the first 64 bits.
-If not we do 4 more passes to
-sort on the full 128 bits.)
+unique after sorting on the first 64 bits we sort on the full 128 bits.)

 Given `K` by variables, `by_1` to `by_K`, where `by_k` belongs the set
-`B_k`, the general problem we face is devising a function `f` such that
+`B_k`, the general problem is to devise a function `f` such that `f:
-`f: B_1 x ... x B_K -> N`, where `N` are the natural (whole) numbers.
+B_1 x ... x B_K -> N`, where `N` are the natural (whole) numbers.
+Given
-Given `B_k` can be integers, floats, and strings, the natural way of
+`B_k` can be integers, floats, and strings, the natural way of doing
-doing this is to use a hash: A function that takes an arbitrary sequence
+this is to use a hash: A function that takes an arbitrary sequence of
-of data and outputs data of fixed size.
+data and outputs data of fixed size.

-In particular we use the [Spooky Hash](http://burtleburtle.net/bob/hash/spooky.html)
+In particular I use the [Spooky Hash](http://burtleburtle.net/bob/hash/spooky.html)
 devised by Bob Jenkins, which is a 128-bit hash.
 Stata caps observations
 at 20 billion or so, meaning a 128-bit hash collision is _de facto_ impossible.

 ### TODO

+- [ ] Add support for weights.
 - [ ] Compile for Windows and OSX.
-- [ ] Improve memory management.
 - [ ] Implement all by-able `egen` functions.

 License